Digoxin

 Digoxin and other medications

 Some medicines can interact with digoxin.
 Always check with your prescriber or pharmacist before giving your child any other medicines, including herbal or complementary medicines.
-The following are known to react with digoxin:

 - Amiodarone, beta-blockers, verapamil, diltiazem and other anti-arrhythmic drugs: Sometimes these are prescribed alongside digoxin.
 They also slow the heart rate and can have an additional effect.

 - Furosemide, amiloride, spironolactone, ACE inhibitors, and potassium supplements: These are commonly prescribed alongside digoxin.
 They alter the level of potassium in the body and can affect how the heart responds to digoxin.
-A blood test can show if the potassium level is in the right range
+A blood test can show if the potassium level is in the right range.

-- Antibiotics called macrolides such as erythromycin and clarithromycin can increase the level of digoxin in the body
+- Antibiotics called macrolides such as erythromycin and clarithromycin can increase the level of digoxin in the body.

-- Non steroidal anti-inflammatory drugs such as diclofenac and ibuprofen may increase the level of digoxin in the body
+- Non steroidal anti-inflammatory drugs such as diclofenac and ibuprofen may increase the level of digoxin in the body.

-- St John’s Wort: may decrease the effectiveness of digoxin
+- St John’s Wort: may decrease the effectiveness of digoxin.

-Important Information
+Important

 - Keep medicines in a safe place where children cannot reach them.